 Internet is booming in Indonesia.

-Indonesia has been the hottest spot of investment for early stage investment and has been leading the economic growth in the region, which attracts me to experience and learn about Indonesia myself.
+Indonesia has been a hotspot for early stage investment and has been leading the economic growth in the region, which attracted me to experience and learn about Indonesia myself.

 How was it like being in a new country?

 It was very challenging at first because I have not travelled to Jakarta before nor speak Bahasa Indonesia.
 I was unused to the street food and suffered food poisoning and was hospitalized for 3 days.
 Thanks to the support of my company and the close follow-up from IIE, I could go through those days alone in a foreign country.